Research Profile

 Education

-Ph.D. candidate at UH Biocomputation
+Ph.D. in Computational Neuroscience: UH Biocomputation

-(2014 - present)
+(2014 - 2020)

 Masters by Research: UTS, Sydney